DMCA @ NearlyFreeSpeech.NET

 - Notifications must include a statement that the information in the notification is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

 - The DMCA is a US law.
-In cases where the authorized agent submitting the notification is outside the United States, notifications must include a statement that the complaining party is voluntarily submitting to the jurisdiction of United States law with respect to the notification and all actions arising therefrom.
+In cases where the authorized agent submitting the notification is outside the United States, notifications must include a statement that the complaining party is voluntarily submitting to the jurisdiction of United States law and courts with respect to the notification and all actions arising therefrom.
 If you want our country's protections, be prepared to accept the corresponding responsibilities.
+Making a bogus DMCA claim can be a very expensive mistake.

 If your notification does not meet all the legal requirements, processing may be delayed until the requirements are met, or it may not be possible to process it at all.
 If possible and reasonable, we will notify you if there are problems that prevent us from processing your notification.